roosephu/apc/Readme.md

    The directory should at least contain `md5.txt`.
 Also put data files (e.g.,`zeros_14.dat`) in this folder.

+3. Install [primesieve](https://github.com/kimwalisch/primesieve) which `apc` uses to sieve prime numbers.

-3. Build: `cargo +nightly build --bin apc --release`.
+4. Build: `cargo +nightly build --bin apc --release`.

 To build the doc: